 When you are cutting through a sushi roll, you are not just slicing meat.
-You’ll also encounter delicious vegetables, fish, rice, and any combination of sauces and avocados.
+You’ll also encounter vegetables, fish, rice, and any combination of sauces and avocados.
 Therefore, any sushi knife is going to be made to cut all those different options.

 Types of Japanese Sushi and Sashimi Knives

-We also recommend the Yanagiba for your first, or only, Japanese sushi knife.
-The Yanagiba will precisely slice through delicate sashimi and ingredient-packed rolls alike.
+We also recommend the Yanagiba for your first, or only, traditional Japanese sushi knife.
+The Yanagiba will precisely slice through delicate sashimi and does fairly well on ingredient-packed rolls.

 Now that you know a little more about different types of Japanese knives, we have three great options for you to choose from.
 They cover a spectrum of materials, construction, and price but we think any will get your kitchen sushi ready.